hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-airdrop-transaction.md

     - Handle:
         - Any additional validation depending on config or state i.e. semantics checks
         - Check that the airdrop sender account is a valid account.
 That is an existing account, which is not deleted or expired.
-        - In the case where an account is a spender and has allowances for a given token, check that the spender has enough allowance balance to cover the airdrop amount
+        - In the case where an account is a spender and has allowances for a given token, check that the spender has enough allowance balance to cover the airdrop amount.
+        - In the case where a recipient associated themselves to a token after a pending airdrop with this token was sent to them, a consequent airdrop should be directly transferred to the recipient and the first pending airdrop should remain in the pending state.
         - Check that the token being airdropped, does not contain a custom fee, which needs to be covered by the recipient.
 This includes `fractionalFees` with `net_of_transfers=false` and `royaltyFees`, including `fallbackRoyaltyFees`.
         - Such transactions should be reverted and rejected.
         - The business logic for sending pending airdrops: